What is Anycast?

 A properly Anycasted CDN increases the surface area of the receiving network so that the unfiltered denial-of-service traffic from a distributed botnet will be absorbed by each of the CDN’s data centers.
 As a result, as a network continues to grow in size and capacity it becomes harder and harder to launch an effective DDoS against anyone using the CDN.

 It is not easy to setup a true Anycasted network.
 Proper implementation requires that a CDN provider maintains their own network hardware, builds direct relationships with their upstream carriers, and tunes their networking routes to ensure traffic doesn't "flap" between multiple locations.
-Learn how Cloudflare uses Anycast to load balance without load balancers.
+This Cloudflare blog post explains how Cloudflare uses Anycast to load balance without load balancers.